SPHEREx/spherex-templates/project-management-latex/README.md

-# Pipeline module document template
+# Project Management document template

-This is the template for SPHEREx pipeline module document repositories (`MS` document category).
+This is the template for SPHEREx project managment document repositories (`PM` document category) written in LaTeX.
 These module descriptions are built around [`spherex-tex` and the `spherex` document class](https://github.com/SPHEREx/spherex-tex).

 ## How to create a new document